Alex Salmond: Early political years

 Salmond became active in the SNP when he joined the Federation of Student Nationalists at the University of St Andrews in 1973.
 His conversion is generally credited to his then girlfriend, Debbie Horton, an English student from London, who was secretary of the St Andrews University Labour club.
 After an argument in December 1973, she told him: "If you feel like that, go and join the bloody SNP".
 The next day Salmond did.
 The following day he and a friend attended the sparsely populated AGM of the university branch of the Federation of Student Nationalists.
 Being the only two fully paid-up members of the SNP at the university, they were duly elected president and treasurer.
 Although a left-winger at the time he joined, Salmond had considerable doubts as to whether or not the Labour Government would legislate for a devolved Scottish Assembly.

 Salmond started his political life as a committed left-winger inside the SNP and was a leading member of the socialist republican organisation within it, the 79 Group.
 He was, along with other group leaders, suspended from membership of the SNP when the 79 Group was banned within the larger party.
 In 1981, he married Moira French McGlashan, then a senior civil servant with the Scottish Office.

 Following the SNP's National Council narrowly voting to uphold the expulsion, Salmond and the others were allowed back into the party a month later, and in 1985 he was elected as the SNP's Vice Convener for Publicity.
 In 1987 he stood for Parliament in Banff and Buchan and defeated the incumbent Conservative MP, Albert McQuarrie.
-Later that year Salmond became Senior Vice Convener (Depute Leader) of the SNP.
+Later that year Salmond became Senior Vice Convener (Deputy Leader) of the SNP.
 He was at this time still viewed as being firmly on the left of the party and had become a key ally of Jim Sillars, who joined him in the House of Commons when he won a by-election for the seat of Glasgow Govan in 1988.
 Salmond served as a member of the House of Commons Energy Select committee from 1987 to 1992.